Are you ready to discover your college program?

 A natural history museum exhibits natural history such as animals, plants, ecosystems, geography, paleontology, and climatology.
 Some museums feature natural-history collections in addition to others, for example, those related to art and science.
 These museums are truly places where wonder meets science, and they allow us to marvel at our complexly beautiful planet.

 Our nation is richly blessed with schools that are so much more than just classes and degrees but are hubs of research, art, and education.
-Many schools have natural history museums, harboring fossils, scientific records, and incredible displays of our world’s history, and some are artifact repositories in their state.
+Many schools offer online bachelor's in history, and students have natural history museums, harboring fossils, scientific records, and incredible displays of our world’s history, and some are artifact repositories in their state to discover.
 Here at Best College Reviews we have scoured the nation and found the most vibrant college and university natural history museums that our nation has to offer.

 The list was chosen based on the following criteria: